plozdev/tic-tac-toe-game-console/README.md

 ## Usage

-1. Compile the source code or Run the executable.
+1. Compile the source code or run the executable.
-2. Press 's' to start the game.
+2. Upon execution, press 's' to start the game.
+3. Choose game mode:
+    * '1' for Player vs CPU.
+    * '2' for Player vs Player.
+    * '3' to quit.
-3. Players take turns entering numbers from 1 to 9, corresponding to the Tic-Tac-Toe grid positions.
+4. Players take turns entering numbers from 1 to 9, corresponding to the Tic-Tac-Toe grid positions.
-4. The game displays the board after each move.
+5. The game displays the board after each move.
-5. The game announces the winner or a draw when the game ends.
+6. The game announces the winner or a draw when the game ends.
-6. The program asks if you want to play again.
+7. The program asks if you want to play again ('y' for yes, 'n' for no).

 ## Notes Regarding `conio.h`